Rated R (Rihanna album): Legacy

-Rated R is deemed a pivotal record in Rihanna's career as it was released nine months after the domestic violence case with Brown.
+Rated R is deemed a pivotal record in Rihanna's career as it was released nine months after the domestic violence case with Chris Brown.
 In 2019, ten years after the album release, Chuck Arnold of Billboard described the record as a "coming-of-age manifesto" and also Rihanna's version of Jackson's Control (1986).
-According to him, Rated R is "her declaration of independence from Brown and her taking charge of a narrative that had turned her into a victim."
+According to him, Rated R is "her declaration of independence from Chris Brown and her taking charge of a narrative that had turned her into a victim."
 Similarly, Blavity's Jordan Simon compared it to Jackson's The Velvet Rope, and described it as "a dark portrait of a Black woman's journey to self-healing".